 It is easy to see how a patient can be confused by all the different recommendations to have surgery, what type of surgery, or not have a surgery.
 It is also easy to see why many patients wont’t to avoid surgery.

-An independent review of PRP and bone marrow aspirate stem cells
+An independent review of PRP and stem cells – can you avoid surgery?

 Doctors at the Feinstein Institute for Medical Research have published a detailed paper in which they look at the realistic healing options a patient can expect after an Achilles Tendon rupture.
 Here is a brief summary of this research that was published in the medical journal Current reviews in musculoskeletal medicine.(2)